madhur-taneja/Personal-Blog-Website/README.md

 This project was built from scratch and is a part of Udacity's Refreshed Front-End Nanodegree program.

-The project will be evaluated by a Udacity code reviewer according to the Landing Page project [rubric](https://review.udacity.com/#!/rubrics/2667/view)
+The project will be evaluated by a Udacity code reviewer according to the Personal Blog Website project [rubric](https://review.udacity.com/#!/rubrics/2667/view)

 ### Tools Required